ugne-sak/ugne-sak.github.io/README.md

 ## Education
 Master of Science in Statistics | University of Geneva

-Bachelor of Business Management and Analytics | ISM University of Management and Economics
+Bachelor of Business Management and Analytics, ISM University of Management and Economics

 ## Work Experience
 **Senior Associate  @ Moody's Investors Service** *(August 2019 – September 2021)*